immanuelhume/gmm/README.txt

 This project was built with NodeJS 21.7 and Antlr 4.12.
 To run locally,

     git clone git@github.com:immanuelhume/gmm
+    cd gmm
-    npm i
+    npm i          # install dependencies
     npm run runall # run all test cases

-Antlr4 is not required unless you modify the parser or lexer.
+Antlr4 binaries are not required unless you modify the parser or lexer.
 Its output is already checked into this repository at antlr/.

 To run individual files, run this from the project root: